lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 ### Unordered Choices Without Repetitions in 1D {#unordered-choices-without-repetitions-in-1d .unnumbered}

-Given a set of choices, we are tasked with including or excluding members of this set in any order, typically with the aim of maximizing or minimizing the cumulative sum or product of these choices under some constraint or exactly matching a specific target.
+Given a set of choices, we are tasked with including or excluding members of this set in any order, typically with the aim of maximizing, minimizing, or exactly matching a specific target, cumulative sum, or product of these choices under some constraint.
 Although the choices can be sorted, the constraint prevents a greedy algorithm from being correct.
 In general, our actual choices are unimportant and only their cumulative value matters and needs to be tracked.

-Thus the features of the recursive states are the cumulative value so far, the current choice being considered, and the remaining constraint.
+Thus the features of the recursive states are the current choice being considered and the remaining constraint which produce the ideal cumulative value for a given state.
 The state transitions generally iterate over the different elements taking a max or min of their inclusion or exclusion.
 Subproblems are either prefixes or suffixes of the given choices since ordering is irrelevant.

 Notable Problems: 0/1 Knapsack, Partition Equal Subset Sum